wbamberg/idl-reference/docs/nsIConverterOutputStream.md

 </tr>

 <tr>
-<td>aOutStream</td>
+<td>aCharset</td>
-<td>       The underlying output stream to which the converted strings will
+<td>       The character set to use for encoding the characters.
+A null
-       be written.
+       charset will be interpreted as UTF-8.
 </td>
 </tr>

 <tr>
-<td>aOutStream</td>
-<td>       The underlying output stream to which the converted strings will
-       be written.
+<td>aBufferSize</td>
+<td>       How many bytes to buffer.
+A value of 0 means that no bytes will be
+       buffered.
+Implementations not supporting buffering may ignore
+       this parameter.
 </td>
 </tr>

 <tr>
-<td>aOutStream</td>
-<td>       The underlying output stream to which the converted strings will
-       be written.
+<td>aReplacementCharacter</td>
+<td>       The replacement character to use when an unsupported character is found.
+       The character must be encodable in the selected character
+       encoding; otherwise, attempts to write an unsupported character
+       will throw NS_ERROR_LOSS_OF_SIGNIFICANT_DATA.
 </td>
 </tr>